john-tsang/john-tsang.github.io/_posts/2022-09-06-Survey-with-Non-Response.md

 num.response                   100         40.2
 ```
 > **Simulation Results**:<br>
-> If non-responses are ignored, the non-response biases are huge for estimated regression coefficients (intercept and slope), the HT estimator
->   and the variance estimator of the HT estimator.
+> If non-responses are ignored, the non-response biases are huge for estimated regression coefficients (intercept and slope), the HT estimator and the estimator of the variance of the HT estimator.

 # Simulation Programs